BrianHicks/elm-duet/README.md

           direction: ElmToJs
         ref: jwt

-      # Logout is a bit different: we really don't need a payload, just a
-      # signal.
-JTD handles this by defining an "empty" case, which we specify
-      # by omitting any type information.
-We still need to know which direction
-      # the port has to move, though, so we still include the metadata.
-      logout:
-        metadata:
-          direction: ElmToJs

 ```

 (We're using YAML in this example so we can use comments, but JSON schemas also work just fine.)